the Northern Utah WebSDR server(s)

 Having the availability of a "good" receiver site - that is, one that

 is "RF quiet", when coupled with a system such as a WebSDR can provide

 a wider benefit to a far larger number of amateurs than a single,

 dedicated remote receiver.
-This system can accommodate a large number
+This system can accommodate a

 of simultaneous users, each independently tuning around and thus